22 Brown Types of Caterpillars

 Its head is also covered in dense tufts of brown hair, giving it a fluffy appearance.

 Despite its cute and cuddly appearance, the Puss Moth Caterpillar is not to be trifled with.
-These brown types of caterpillars have stinging spines that can cause a painful reaction in humans.
+These brown caterpillars have stinging spines that can cause a painful reaction in humans.

 If you come across one of these caterpillars, it’s best to admire it from a distance.